onyeka-hub/Project-22/README.md

 6. Hybrid CI/CD by combining different tools such as: Gitlab CICD, Jenkins.
 And, you will also be introduced to concepts around GitOps using Weaveworks Flux.

-# DEPLOYING APPLICATIONS INTO KUBERNETES CLUSTER
+## DEPLOYING APPLICATIONS INTO KUBERNETES CLUSTER

 This project demonstrates how containerised applications are deployed as pods in Kubernetes and how to access the application from the browser.

+### Step 1
-# Step 1 : Created an AWS EKS cluster using the github terraform code repository for aws provider
+Created an AWS EKS cluster using the github terraform code repository for aws provider: https://github.com/onyeka-hub/terraform-provider-aws.git or with the terraform eks modules

 Connect to the cluster with the below command